Autodesk-Forge/forge-tokenflex-export/README.md

 - Tested to be working on: Chrome, Safari, Firefox and IE Edge
 - A Google API Key for Google Maps, you can get one [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
 - When logging into the web dashboard, you should login with the Autodesk ID of a contract manager or software coordinator to gain access to the contracts' usage data.
 If you login with a user that does not have such roles, the API will return no data.
+- In order to access TokenFlex API, your contract manager needs to login in the accounts portal and assign the Forge subscription to the Forge account user.
+Before he can assign the subscription he will need to unassign the subscription from his user account.
+Contact your account manager for assistance.

 ### Setup